sbabic/swupdate/doc/source/swupdate-ipc.rst

 ===============

 The communication runs via UDS (Unix Domain Socket).
-The socket is created at the startup by SWUpdate in /tmp/sockinstdata.
+The socket is created at startup by SWUpdate in /tmp/sockinstctrl as per default configuration.
+This socket should, however, not be used directly but instead by the Client Library explained below.

 The exchanged packets are described in network_ipc.h